-In the Kamyit Chaung river it was collected alongside Barilius barna, Rasbora daniconius, R. rasbora, Aplocheilus panchax, Lepidocephalichthys berdmorei, Batasio elongatus, Awaous personatus, Sicyopterus punctatus plus unidentified Danio, Eleotris, Redigobius, Mastacembelus and Microphis species as well as G. propulvinus, another previously unknown congener.
+In the Kamyit Chaung river it was collected alongside Opsarius barna, Rasbora daniconius, R. rasbora, Aplocheilus panchax, Lepidocephalichthys berdmorei, Batasio elongatus, Awaous personatus, Sicyopterus punctatus plus unidentified Brachydanio, Eleotris, Redigobius, Mastacembelus and Microphis species as well as G. propulvinus, another previously unknown congener.

 The river is described as ‘moderately large’ and was again very shallow, the fishes being restricted to a series of shallow pools containing clear, slow-moving to stagnant water.
 The substrate was again a mixture of gravel, pebbles and rocks and no aquatic plants were observed.

 The Baw Di Chaung is the third locality covered in the paper.
 It flows between forested hills and again the water level was very low, forming a series of riffles and pools with a maximum depth of around 1.5m.
 The water was totally clear and in some sections flowed with moderate current, in others very slowly.
 Substrate was predominantly rocks and stones interspersed with open patches of sand.